bioimage-io/spec-bioimage-io/README.md

         - `parent` \[optional\]* the source weights used as input for converting the weights to this format.
 For example, if the weights were converted from the format `pytorch_state_dict` to `pytorch_script`, the parent is `pytorch_state_dict`.
 All weight entries except one (the initial set of weights resulting from training the model), need to have this field.
         - `source` link to the weights file.
 Preferably an url to the weights file.
         - `sha256` SHA256 checksum of the model weight file specified by `source` (see `sha256` section for how to generate the checksum)
-        - `attachments` \[optional\] weight specific attachments that will be included when generating the model package.
+        - `attachments` \[optional\] Dictionary of text keys and URI (or a list of URI) values to additional, relevant files that are specific to the current weight format.
+A list of URIs can be listed under the `files` key to included additional files for generating the model package.

 - `run_mode` \[optional\] Custom run mode for this model: for more complex prediction procedures like test time data augmentation that currently cannot be expressed in the specification.
 The different run modes should be listed in [supported_formats_and_operations.md#Run Modes](https://github.com/bioimage-io/configuration/blob/master/supported_formats_and_operations.md#run-modes).
   - `name` the name of the `run_mode`